jbkennaugh/responsive-css/README.md

 ## Credits

-Credit to https://iconoir.com/ - Free Icons for the SVG Favicon I've used
+Credit to https://iconoir.com/ - Free Icons for several icons used on the site

 ## License